yukun-dong/how-to/Command-and-Response.md

 # Command and Response with Bot Command Manu
 A command and response bot is an app that responds to simple commands sent in Teams chat and replies a result in meaningful ways.

+## Take a tour of your app source code
+TODO

 ## How to add command and response
 1. Add command definition in manifest.
 You can edit the manifest template file `templates\appPackage\manifest.template.json` to include:
     * The command `title` that user type in the message compose area to trigger the command.